darkShadow-exe/ScoreSense/README.md

 ### Adding Students
 1. Navigate to "Add Student" page
-2. Enter student name
+2. Enter student profile information:
-3. Add subjects and scores (can add multiple)
+   - Name (required)
+   - Grade, Section, Age
+   - Gender
+   - Email, Phone, Address
-4. Click "Add Student"
+3. Click "Add Student"
+4. Navigate to "Edit Student" to add exams
+5. Use "Add New Complete Exam" section to add all subjects for an exam at once

 **OR** use natural language:
 ```
+Command: "Add student John in grade 11 section B"
-Command: "Add John with 90 in math and 85 in physics"
+Command: "Add complete exam for John: Finals with math 90, physics 85, chemistry 92"
 ```

 ### Viewing Statistics